Awendaw, South Carolina: Landmarks

 The 609.6 m WCSC-Tower is one of the world's tallest constructions.
 The Media General Tower is more than 600 m high.

 In 2001, the town's public library was opened as the Awendaw Community Library.
 Currently named the William H. Alston Municipal Public Library, it is one of two municipal public libraries in the state.

-In 2011, Tractor Supply Company opened a new store.
-It was the first national chain to open in Awendaw.

 Education

 Charleston County School District operates public schools in Awendaw.

-In 2016 school district staff stated that they were considering having a new Lincoln High School built in Awendaw.
+In 2016, school district staff stated that they were considering having a new Lincoln High School built in Awendaw.
 The previous Lincoln High School in McClellanville closed in 2015.

 As of January 2017, the school district is moving forward with plans for a new high school in Awendaw.
 Location to be a 184-acre tract on Doar Rd.

 Blue Crab Festival

 To many Awendaw citizens, crabbing is a hobby and one of the town's main economic resources.
 Every year in the summer, the town has the Blue Crab Festival.
 Started by the town’s first mayor William H Alston and his wife Minnie E Alston.